matthiasn/clojure-system-book/manuscript/TwitterClient.md

 ## Architectural Overview

-The purpose of the TwitterClient application is to maintain a streaming connection with the Twitter Streaming API, restart this connection if necessary, persist received tweets and make tweets available on a Redis Pub/Sub.
+The purpose of the **TwitterClient** application is to maintain a streaming connection with the **[Twitter Streaming API](https://dev.twitter.com/streaming/overview)**, restart this connection if necessary, persist received tweets and make tweets available on a **[Redis Pub/Sub](http://redis.io/topics/pubsub)**.
 There can only be one instance of this application at any one time because Twitter does not allow you to start multiple clients at the same time.

 Let’s start in **[hammock mode](https://www.youtube.com/watch?v=f84n5oFoZBc)**, without code.
 What is the problem we are trying to solve?
 It all starts with the tweet stream from the Twitter API.
 Very briefly, the **[Twitter Streaming API](https://dev.twitter.com/docs/streaming-apis)** allows us to subscribe to a (near) real time stream of tweets that contain one or more terms out of a set of terms.
 In the live instance under **[http://birdwatch2.matthiasnehlsen.com](http://birdwatch2.matthiasnehlsen.com/#*)** these terms at the moment happen to be "Ferguson", "ISIS", and "Ebola" - I am interested in all these topics.
 As long as that subscription does not hit a hard ceiling of **1%** of all the tweets flowing through twitter’s system, we can be sure that we will retrieve all of them.
 Otherwise the stream will be throttled to a maximum of **1%** of what is tweeted at any moment in time. [^tc-numbers]